SmartControllerJS/Coin-Chaser/Documentation/timelog.md

 * *1 hour* Recieved project allocation and emailed supervisor to arrange a meeting

 ### 29 Sept 2021
-* *4 hours* Background reseaech into key project terms such as "What makes an interactive experience?".
+* *4 hours* Background research into key project terms such as "What makes an interactive experience?".
 Added to reference manager.

 ### 30 Sept 2021
 * *2 hours* Preperation for meeting with supervisor